valery-nguyen/somethingSpecial/README.md

 ## Acknowledgments

 * Thanks to Esha Menon for helping me pick the website idea and for giving me user feedback throughout the project development!
-* Credits to App Academy for the giving me the technical knowledge to put together this app.

 [//]: # (reference links are listed below)
 [somethingSpecial]: <https://www.somethingspecial.io/>